|Bellevue - Le Domaine||Self Catering||Saturday||3||7||1|

 Paperback books available.
 Several boardgames.
 PlayStation 2 with selection of games on request.

 Your croissants and bread are just 3kms away at the local Boulangerie, with basic provisions available at either of the 2 villages.
 For all modern shopping facilities Ste Foy la Grande is just an easy 10 minute drive with a choice of 4 local supermarkets and all the facilities of a modern market town, including the Saturday market, one of the top 100 in France.

-The swimming pool area is shared with our holiday cottage.
+The swimming pool area is shared with our holiday cottage (AD004271).

 We provide loungers with cushions, tables, chairs and parasols.
-A paddling pool suitable for babies and toddlers is available on request.
-There is a field with plenty of space for football games and we have a badminton/volley ball net and rackets if required
+There is a field with plenty of space for football games and we have a badminton/volley ball net and rackets if required.

 There is a boules court if you feel like some competitive sport!